 Long Cane training improves idiothetic navigational skills.
 The Long cane allows blind and partially sighted individuals to have a wider tactual reach.
 It enables users to detect obstacles and pitfalls around them far in advance and low on the ground.

 The length of the Long Cane ideally reaches to the chin/ ear/ nose of the user.
 It is particularly light and therefore makes for flexibility and easy manoeuvrability.
 The Long cane is also held on the side: where your hands naturally fall when standing and walking.
-This avoids ramming canes into bellies of others while walking and the cane being caught in cracks or obstacles.
-To reduce pressure on wrist, fingers and elbows it is gripped between fingers and thumb, without the index finger trailing down the shaft of the cane [as it is traditionally taught].
+This avoids ramming the cane into your belly when the cane gets caught in cracks or obstacles while walking.
+To reduce pressure on wrist, fingers and elbows, it is held between fingers and thumb, without the index finger trailing down the shaft of the cane [as it is traditionally taught].

-Often blind and partially sighted individuals are embarrassed of being seen with the White-Cane.
-By the negative reaction of the public.
+Often blind and partially sighted individuals feel embarrassed of being seen with the White-Cane, due to negative reactions of the public.
 They are frequently discouraged from using their Canes by friends and families.
-Making them relinquish the use of the cane.
-Forcing them to fold up their canes and hide them away.
-Because of the disabled blind identity that is traditionally associated with the White-Cane.
-Thus depriving themselves the benefit of navigational freedom that the use of cane brings.
+Making them relinquish the use of the cane and encouraging them to fold up their canes and hide them away.
+Thereby depriving themselves the benefit of navigational freedom that the use of their Cane brings.
+All this because of the disabled blind identity that is traditionally associated with the White-Cane.
 We need to change this damaging perception, both amongst blind people and in society in general.

 In the Inclusive Mobility program we take into account all factors that are essential to get blind and partially sighted individuals, up and moving, freely and safely on their own.
 This not only includes introducing and imparting new mobility and orientation tools and techniques like Long Cane and Echolocation, equipping them with better perceptual tools and techniques drastically extends the spatial perception of blind and partially sighted individuals and improving and upgrading the limited perceptual skills that are traditionally provided to blind and partially sighted individuals for decades under the traditional mobility and orientation approach.
 The Inclusive Mobility training also involves de-stigmatising useful assistive technologies, such as the cane.
 Resolving emotional difficulties associated with partial or total loss of vision and dealing with the cultural baggages that often comes with blindness but also intersectional issues of gender, race, poverty, sexual-orientation etc. are essential to the work we do.
 Our mission is to truly empower blind and partially sighted individuals to take control of their own movements, to enjoy life and contribute to society.